ivmartel/dbv/README.md

 dbv
 ===

 Volume/mesh database visualisation.
-Using a locally modified version of XTK, see https://github.com/ivmartel/X. Modify the 'data.json' file to link to your data.
+Using a locally modified version of XTK (see https://github.com/ivmartel/X and [XTK pull request #153](https://github.com/xtk/X/pull/153)).
+Modify the 'data.json' file to link to your data.

 For development purposes, browsers do have a switch to allow accessing local file(s):
  * Google Chrome: launch with the `--disable-web-security` argument (see the [list](http://peter.sh/experiments/chromium-command-line-switches/#disable-web-security)),